Wilto/Dynamic-Carousel/readme.md

 The auto-rotation stops on mouseover, as we can assume the user is interacting with the content at that point.

+Also, I should probably mention how this works!
+There’s a data-autorotate attribute on the first carousel on the demo page, with the rotation’s timing in milliseconds.
+So… Do that.
+I’m good at writing documentation, is the main idea here.

 ### Keyboard Support
 Arrow keys, when focus is on the next/prev links or the pagination tabs.